KarstenKuehn/wordpress-test/readme.md

 ##PLUGINS
 1) Redirection
 2) Password Protected (in order to prevent site to be accessed before launch)
+3) Google Sitemap
+(4... our Plugins)
+4) There is a german dictionary installed in order to make WP-Admin "deutsch"- everytime you install a (commercial) plugin you might / certainly will get a message to update - because the systems wants to update the plugin's language.
-3) ALL Plugins should be developed in "GERMAN" (deutsche Plugins!)
+5) ALL Plugins should be developed in "GERMAN" (deutsche Plugins!)

 3) BS SEO PLUGIN
 => DO NOT FORGET TO UPLOAD DB from plugin folder (!)